ipfabric/awesome-ipfabric-list/README.md

 - [Community Fabric Slack](https://join.slack.com/t/ipfabric-community/shared_invite/zt-1gqe9jvw1-aJImnQuieH3CR2KVqWZJzA)
   - IP Fabric's Open Slack server for access to the IP Fabric team and wider community discussion
-  - Please note we are migrating from Discord to Slack
 - [Network to Code Slack](https://slack.networktocode.com/)
   - There is an #ipfabric channel on Network to Code's Slack which users can ask about Nautobot integrations.